StuntsPT/Structure_threader/README.md

 * Output dir
 * Number of threads
 * Structure location
+* Logging (usefull for debugging)

 Example:

 ```
-structure_threader.py -K Ks -reps replicates -i infile -o outpath -t num_of_threads -p path_to_structure
+structure_threader.py -K Ks -R replicates -i infile -o outpath -t num_of_threads -p path_to_structure
 ```

-Where -K is the number of "Ks" to run, -reps is the number of replicate runs for each value of "K", -i is the input file for structure, -o is the directory where the output results should be stored, -t is the number of threads to use and -p the path for the structure bin file in each personal environment.
+Where -K is the number of "Ks" to run, -R is the number of replicate runs for each value of "K", -i is the input file for STRUCTURE, -o is the directory where the output results should be stored, -t is the number of threads to use and -p the path for the STRUCTURE binary.

-The program should be run in the same directory as the files "mainparams" and "extraparams" are stored and configured.
+The program should be run in the same directory as the files "mainparams" and "extraparams" from STRUCTURE are placed.

 ##Output
-The program will inform the user of what run is currently being processed by outputting the command it is running to the STDOUT, such as this:
+The program will inform the user of what run is currently being processed by outputting the command it is running to STDOUT, such as this:

 ```
 Running: /opt/structure/bin/structure -K 1 -i input_file.structure -o results_admix/K1_rep10